abachm/kubernetes-the-hard-way-virtualbox/docs/13-configure-pod-networking.md

 ### Deploy Weave Network

 Deploy weave network.
-Run only once on the `master-1` node.
+Run only once on my local host.
 You will see a warning, but this is OK.

 [//]: # (host:master-1)

-On `master-1`
+On local linux box

 ```bash
 kubectl apply -f "https://github.com/weaveworks/weave/releases/download/v2.8.1/weave-daemonset-k8s-1.11.yaml"